 The University of Oregon is planning for a responsible and safe to return to in-person, on-campus instruction, in compliance and coordination with federal, state, and local orders and guidance.
 Visit the link below for more information.

 Thursday, April 29 at 1:00pm to 2:30pmVirtual Event

 Alondra Nelson was recently nominated by President Joe Biden as the Office of Science and Technology deputy director for science and society.
-She is president of the Social Science Research Council.
-She is also the Harold F. Linder Chair and Professor at the Institute for Advanced Study, an independent center for theoretical research and intellectual inquiry.
+She is president of the Social Science Research Council and is also the Harold F. Linder Chair and Professor at the Institute for Advanced Study, an independent center for theoretical research and intellectual inquiry.
 She was previously a professor of sociology at Columbia University, where she served as the inaugural Dean of Social Science.

 Nelson is author of several books, including The Social Life of DNA: Race, Reparations, and Reconciliation after the Genome.
 She has contributed to national policy discussions on inequality and about the social implications of new technologies, including artificial intelligence, big data, and human gene editing.

 Sponsored by the Wayne Morse Center’s Science, Policy and the Public theme of inquiry and cosponsored by UO Black Studies and Minor Program.
 It is part of the African American Workshop and Lecture Series and the Lorwin Lectureship on Civil Rights and Civil Liberties.